Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Conclusion

 \section{Conclusion}

 This paper focuses on stochastic first-order methods for solving both convex and nonconvex functional constrained problems.
 For the convex case, we present a novel ConEx method which utilizes linear approximations of constraint functions to define the extrapolation step.
 This method is a simple and unified algorithm that can achieve the best-known convergence rates for solving different functional constrained convex composite problems.
-In particular, we show that ConEx attains a few new complexity results especially for the stochastic constrained setting and/or when the objective/constraint functions contains smooth components.
-For the nonconvex case, we present new proximal point type methods which successively solve a sequence of convex subproblems formulated by adding strongly convex terms to both the objective and constraint functions.
-Starting with an exact proximal point method of which the convex subproblems attain optimal solutions, we establish the asymptotic convergence of this algorithm to a KKT solution when the limit point satisfies some really mild constraint qualification, and an $O(1/\eps)$ rate of convergence when the constraint qualification is verified at all the limit solutions or some strong feasibility condition holds.
-In addition, we propose an inexact proximal point method in which the subproblems are approximately solved by the ConEx method and establish the convergence behavior of this inexact method under different problem settings.
+In particular, we show that ConEx attains a few new complexity results especially for the stochastic constrained setting and/or when the objective/constraint functions contains smooth components. { For the nonconvex case, we present new proximal point methods which successively generate strictly feasible solutions from a sequence of strongly convex subproblems.
+Under some standard MFCQ type assumptions, we establish both asymptotic convergence to the KKT condition and iteration complexities to attain some approximate KKT points.
+Under a different strong feasibility assumption, we establish the convergence of inexact proximal point methods without requiring feasible solutions.
+This is particularly attractive for large-scale and stochastic optimization where high accuracy is unachievable.
+Efficiencies of the proximal point method which uses ConEx to solve the subproblems are established under different problem settings. }

-{\bf Acknowledgement.} The authors would like to thank Dr. Qihang Lin for a few inspiring discussions that help to improve the initial version of this work.
+The authors would like to thank Dr. Qihang Lin for a few inspiring discussions that help to improve the initial version of this work. {The authors would also like to thank an anonymous reviewer whose comments helped in a significant streamlining of the presentation of the paper.}